Top Pages

 Here are some interactive examples to help explain the difference between single-word adverbs, adverbial phrases, and adverbial clauses.
 (In these examples, the subjects are blue, and the verbs are green.
 Note that only the adverbial clauses have a subject and a verb.)More about Adverbs

 When beginners first learn about adverbs, they are often told that adverbs end "-ly" and modify verbs.
 That is, of course, true, but adverbs do far more than that description suggests.
-Here are three key points about adverbs:- (Point 1) Adverbs modify verbs, but they can also modify adjectives and other adverbs.
+Here are three key points about adverbs:(Point 1) Adverbs modify verbs, but they can also modify adjectives and other adverbs.

-For example: - She sang an insanely sad song extremely well.
+For example:- She sang an insanely sad song extremely well.
 (In this example, "insanely" modifies the adjective "sad," "extremely" modifies the adverb "well," and "well" modifies the verb "sang.")

-- (Point 2) Although many adverbs end "-ly," lots do not.
+(Point 2) Although many adverbs end "-ly," lots do not.

 For example:- fast, never, well, very, most, least, more, less, now, far, there

-- (Point 3) In real-life sentences, lots of adverbs are phrases or clauses (i.e., not single words).
+(Point 3) In real-life sentences, lots of adverbs are phrases or clauses (i.e., not single words).

-For example:Single-Word Adverb Adverbial Phrase Adverbial Clause Sell it quickly.
-Sell it as soon as possible.
-Sell it before the market closes.
+Sell it quickly. | Sell it as soon as possible. | Sell it before the market closes. |

 An adverb that modifies a verb usually tells you how, when, where, why, how often, or how much the action is performed.
 (NB: The ones that end "ly" are usually the ones that tell us how the action is performed, e.g., "quickly," "slowly," "carefully," "quietly.")Here are some examples of adverbs modifying verbs:

-- She sometimes helps us.
-(Here, "sometimes" modifies "to help.")
+- She sometimes helps us. ("Sometimes" modifies "to help" to express when she helps us.)

-Adverbs Modifying Adjectives
+Adverbs Modify Adjectives

 (Note: The adjective "trained" is an adjective formed from the verb "to train."
 It is called a participle.)

-Adverbs Modifying Adverbs
+Adverbs Modify Adverbs

 - We're showing kids a world that is very scantily populated with women and female characters.
 They should see female characters taking up half the planet, which we do.
 (Actress Geena Davis) (In this example, the adverb "scantily" modifies the adjective "populated."
-The adverb "very" modifies the adverb "scantily.")
+The adverb "very" modifies "scantily.")

 Types of Adverb